SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 ## Tech Reporting

-### Amplifi: The First Unicorn in the Land of Dragons?
+### Amplyfi: The First Unicorn in the Land of Dragons?

 A feature exploring the growth of Cardiff-based technology company AMPLYFI and the rise of the Welsh startup ecosystem.